airtai/faststream/docs/docs/en/nats/jetstream/ack.md

     await msg.reject()
 ```

-**FastStream** will see that the message was already acknowledged and will do nothing at process end.
+**FastStream** will see that the message was already acknowledged and will do nothing at the end of the process.

 ## Interrupt Process